 It may take 1 -2 weeks to notice improvement.
-So although botox is highly effective, it’s not for everyone.
+So although botox is highly effective, results may vary from patient to patient.

 A follow-up appointment with urinalysis and check of the post-void residual volume (how much urine is left in the bladder after voiding) will be scheduled for two weeks.

 Botox should last 6-9 months or so.
 After the improvement wears off, the injection can be repeated.
 If ineffective or only partially effective, the botox dosage can be increased.